knime/knime-python/org.knime.python3.nodes/documentation.md

 Here is an example with two input ports and one output port.

-The `@kn.input_table` and `@kn.output_table` decorators configure the port to consume and respectively produce a KNIME table.

-If you want to receive or send other data, e.g. a trained machine learning model, use `@knext.input_binary` and `@knext.output_binary`.
-This decorator _has an additional argument_, `id`, used to identify the type of data going along this port connection.
-Only ports with equal `id` can be connected, and it is good practice to use your domain in reverse to prevent `id` clashes with other node extensions.
-The data is expected to have type `bytes`.

-The port configuration determines the expected signature of the `configure` and `execute` methods:

-- In the `configure` method, the first argument is a `ConfigurationContext`, followed by one argument per input port.
-The method is expected to return __as many parameters as it has output ports configured__.
-The argument and return value types corresponding to the input and output ports are:

-    - for __table__ ports, the argument/return value must be of type `knext.Schema`;
-    - for __binary__ ports, the argument/return value must be of type `knext.BinaryPortObjectSpec`.

-    Note that the order of the arguments and return values must match the order of the input and output port declarations via the decorators.

-- The arguments and expected return values of the `execute` method follow the same schema: one argument per input port, one return value per output port.

-Here is an example with two input ports and one output port.

 ```python
 @knext.node("My Predictor", node_type=knext.NodeType.PREDICTOR, icon_path="icon.png", category="/")
 @knext.input_binary("Trained Model", "Trained fancy machine learning model", id="org.example.my.model")